csiv23/100-days-of-code/log.md

 ## Days 14 - 20: June 14-20, 2022

-**Progress**: Completed Project for [Sandbox](https://www.sandboxnu.com/) Application.
+**Today's Progress**: Completed Project for [Sandbox](https://www.sandboxnu.com/) Application.

-**Thoughts**: The past week I've worked on a project for Sandbox, a student-led software consultancy affiliated with Northeastern University.
+**Thoughts** The past week I've worked on a project for Sandbox, a student-led software consultancy affiliated with Northeastern University.
 Although I am unable to put the code in here, I worked on developing the back-end of a javascript application using the Express framework within Node.js.
 This was a very new experience to me, so I had to do a lot of research.
 However, I learned more in this week than I have ever had before.
 Overall, I'm really happy with how my project turned out, and I think that the project made me much more comfortable with using Javascript.

 ## Day 21: June 21st, 2022

-**Progress** Completed Rock, Paper, Scissors project from [The Odin Project](www.theodinproject.com), set up GitHub Pages.
+**Today's Progress**: Completed Rock, Paper, Scissors project from [The Odin Project](www.theodinproject.com), set up GitHub Pages.

 **Thoughts**: Today was my first day back working through The Odin Project, and today's project felt like a breeze compared to my Sandbox application.
 Besides that, I set up GitHub pages, so I am now able to host the sites I create on my profile.
 This makes me really happy, as I can more easily display my work.
 I am really excited to keep working through the coursework of The Odin Project, and I can't wait to work on it tomorrow.